Stephen Boyd Miles: Ranching

 In 1866, following the Civil War, Miles added yet another mail contract.
 This line ran to Texas and was held for four years.
 It is believed that, around this time, Miles became heavily engaged in cattle ranching, as the demand for beef in the east continued to increase dramatically.
-It was, also, around this time that Miles took interest in banking and was a stockholder of the National Bank of St. Louis.
+It was, also, around this time that Miles took an interest in banking and was a stockholder of the National Bank of St. Louis.

 At the end of his Texas mail contract, Miles had the business foresight to know that the overland mail, freight, and stage line business would soon come to an end with the rapid expansion of the railroad.
 Rather than fighting the inevitable, Colonel Miles withdrew from the mail, freight, and stage line business in 1871 and used his influence to expedite the arrival of the railroad to southeast Nebraska.
 Miles understood the rail system would provide fast and safe transport of his cattle to the Chicago markets and consequently provide higher profits for his ranching business.

 With the help of his two sons, Joseph and Samuel, Colonel Miles drove thousands of cattle from Texas to the Miles Ranch.
 It is estimated, that around this time, the ranch may have had as much as 42000 acre of land and employed hundreds of people.